 If you need to bridge your Simple Machines Forum with one of those previously mentioned content management systems, then using the one-click installation wizard might not be a good idea.
 However, if you're starting your message board and forum from scratch and Simple Machines Forum is available from your hosting provider as a one-click installation, use it.

 What are the requirements for Simple Machines web hosting?

-A standard "LAMP" stack will work just fine for hosting a Simple Machines Forum.
+A standard LAMP stack will work just fine for hosting a Simple Machines Forum.
 LAMP is an acronym for a server configuration that includes Linux, Apache, MySQL, and PHP.
-While that is a preferred setup, Windows servers and other Unix-based servers should work as well, assuming these have the Apache, MySQL, and PHP versions up to date.
-To get the best performance out of your Simple Machines Forum, you will need at least 20MB of storage on the server and at least 2MB of storage in the database.
-Since this is a forum, however, more storage is highly recommended.
+While that is a preferred setup, other Unix-based servers as well as Windows servers should work as well, assuming these have the Apache, MySQL, and PHP versions up to date.

 What does self-hosted mean?
 I don’t have to run a server myself, do I?